Data visualization cookbook for the Center for Rural Innovation

 y = NULL,

-If your lines are spaced further apart, you can use a secondary axis to
+Better yet, if your lines are spaced further apart, you can use a secondary axis to directly label the line endpoints

 # Let's filter to just two lines to simplify the chart